-All ladders are checked weekly to ensure that they are safe and undamaged.
+All ladders are checked before use that they are safe and undamaged.
 If there are any ladders found to be unsafe/damaged they must not be used and the Premises Team advised.
-All ladders should comply with EN 131 standards.

-No person should walk on the roof without speaking to the Premises Team who have their own risk assessment.
+No person should walk on the roof without the express permission of the Headteacher and Facilities Manager who will assess the risk.